faraazahmad/blog/content/post/find-your-niche/index.md

 rails generate scaffold Post title:string body:text
 ```

-and it generates a fully-functional (albeit basic) blogging app, that's pure bliss.
+and it generates a fully-functional (albeit basic) blogging app, was pure bliss.
 Here's
 [DHH](https://twitter.com/DHH) (Creator of Ruby on Rails) building and deploying a blog to production in a couple
 minutes.